nodeontrain/nodeontrain.xyz/tuts/successful_signups.md

 ### The flash

-Our signup form is actually working, but before submitting a valid registration in a browser we’re going to add a bit of polish common in web applications: a message that appears on the subsequent page (in this case, welcoming our new user to the application) and then disappears upon visiting a second page or on page reload.
+Our signup form is actually working, but before submitting a valid registration in a browser we're going to add a bit of polish common in web applications: a message that appears on the subsequent page (in this case, welcoming our new user to the application) and then disappears upon visiting a second page or on page reload.

 To display a temporary message we use a helper called the flash